legekka/solar-webui/README.md

 ## Configuration

-The webui now ships with a built-in middleware proxy.
+The webui now ships with a built-in middleware proxy with **HTTP keep-alive optimizations** for low-latency performance.
 Configure it using environment variables (either via a `.env` file or by exporting them in your shell):

 ```bash
 # URL of your solar-control deployment